arpitbbhayani/articles/blogs/consistent-hashing.md

 ![Removing a new node from the system - Consistent Hashing](https://user-images.githubusercontent.com/4745789/82751261-b0e9e400-9dd3-11ea-81ee-3fd3f0187857.png)

-From the illustration above, we see when the node K is removed from the system, we change the associations of files associated with node K to the node that lies to its immediate right i.e. node E. Thus the only files affected and needs migration are the ones associated with node K.
+From the illustration above, we see when node K is removed from the system, we change the associations of files associated with node K to the node that lies to its immediate right i.e. node E. Thus the only files affected and needs migration are the ones associated with node K.

 In order to implement this at a low level using `nodes` and `keys` array, we get the index where the node K lies in the `keys` array using binary search.
 Once we have the index we remove the key from the `keys` array and Storage Node from the `nodes` array present on that index.